vuejs/docs/src/guide/quick-start.md

 ## Creating a Vue Application

-:::tip Pre-requisites
+:::tip Prerequisites

 - Familiarity with the command line
 - Install [Node.js](https://nodejs.org/) version 16.0 or higher
   :::

 In this section we will introduce how to scaffold a Vue [Single Page Application](/guide/extras/ways-of-using-vue.html#single-page-application-spa) on your local machine.
-The created project will be using a build setup based on [Vite](https://vitejs.dev), and allows us to use Vue [Single-File Components](/guide/scaling-up/sfc) (SFCs).
+The created project will be using a build setup based on [Vite](https://vitejs.dev), and allow us to use Vue [Single-File Components](/guide/scaling-up/sfc) (SFCs).

 Make sure you have an up-to-date version of [Node.js](https://nodejs.org/) installed, then run the following command in your command line (without the `>` sign):